By using this site, you agree to the Privacy Policy and Terms of Use.

 Growing Reliance on Non-Randomised Evidence

 Cohort studies of interventions have become increasingly important as they complement randomised controlled trials by providing evidence for situations where randomisation is difficult or impossible.
-Song and colleagues note in their BMJ analysis that these studies are “sometimes the best or the only evidence about interventions and outcomes” for specific populations.
+Song and colleagues highlight that these studies are “sometimes the best or the only evidence about interventions and outcomes” for specific populations, according to their BMJ analysis.

 Submit Your Paper